lowRISC/opentitan/doc/ug/github_notes.md

 lowRISC one as **upstream**.
 Making this link will allow you to keep your local and GitHub repos up to date with the lowRISC one.

-If you want a different email address (or name) for the lowRISC repo then you can set it locally in the repo (similar to above but without the --global flag).
+If you want a different email address (or name) for the lowRISC repository then you can set it locally in the repository (similar to above but without the --global flag).
 This command must be executed from a directory inside the local copy of the repo.
 (There is no need for the first `cd` if you are following the previous step.)